failmap/server/documentation/hosting.md

 ## Installation

-**Warning**: this installation assumes to run on a **clean and dedicated** host for a Failmap installation!
+**Warning**: this installation assumes to run on a **clean and dedicated** host for a WebSecMap installation!
 It will **modify the OS** and take over things like firewalling, Docker, SSH, etc! **Do not run** on a server with existing other software or configuration that you do not want modified!

-With that said please follow these instructions to get a Failmap instance up and running:
+With that said please follow these instructions to get a WebSecMap instance up and running:

 1. Bring the server up and follow the basic OS (Ubuntu/Debian) installation procedure (if it is not already installed).
 Configure basic settings (language, keyboard, user) as seen fit and give it a hostname you like (it does not have to match the DNS A record used for the website).